If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 Go here to learn more about tent heaters.

-21. Winter Travel Kit Bag / Tote
+22. Winter Travel Kit Bag / Tote

 Once you’ve assembled your supplies, choose a bag that will fit them all.

-It doesn’t necessarily need a lot of pockets, but make sure you have a way to separate your spare gas can and your camp fuel from the rest of the gear.
+But make sure you have a way to separate your spare gas can and your camp fuel from the rest of the gear.

-This action plan can be summed up in just two words: Do It.
+This action plan can be summed up in just two words: Do.
+It.

-Invest in the gear and supplies listed in this article.
+- Invest in the gear and supplies listed in this article.

 You have zero excuses not to do this.

-If you drive in winter conditions at all, it’s your personal responsibility to invest in a few essential tools and supplies.
+If you drive in winter conditions at all, it’s your responsibility to invest in a few essential tools and supplies.

 This responsibility goes double for anyone who drives others around.